 For some, Europe serves as the epicentre of exceptional food and wine.
 Sure, you can get unlucky and be drawn in by the typical tourist trap destinations where the food and drinks are downright overpriced and underwhelming.

 But the trick, of course, is to be in the know, which is where we come in.
-We have compiled a short list of some of the top places to travel to or stop off at for some incredible gastronomic experiences.
+We have compiled a shortlist of some of the top places to travel to or stop off at for some incredible gastronomic experiences.
 So while you are cycling Europe, fuel up in some of these exceptional destinations:

-Germany has some incredible cycling routes for those that enjoy both the off-road trails and on-road routes and as we all know, cycling is a great way to fully experience any country (for some information on routes click here).
+Germany has some incredible cycling routes for those that enjoy both the off-road trails and on-road routes and as we all know, cycling is a great way to fully experience any country.
 Perhaps not quite what you had in mind when you dreamed about cycling Europe, our suggested experience is a little different.
 When stopping off in one of the bigger cities (such as Munich or Berlin) give your pride and joy a bit of a break and instead hop on a ‘beer bike’ with the rest of your cycling buddies.
 It’s a great way to see the city, bond with your mates and… well, drink some good German beer.
 And because you are not solely in control and it doesn’t go very fast, it’s a pretty safe way to go about it.
 If you are worried about a training regime, convince yourself to enjoy it anyway because technically, you are still pedalling.

-If that doesn’t appeal, enjoy some authentic wiener schnitzel or indulge in some satisfying currywurst during pit stops to keep your energy up, and end off a day of cycling with a refreshing, ice cold beer.
+If that doesn’t appeal, enjoy some authentic wiener schnitzel or indulge in some satisfying currywurst during pit stops to keep your energy up, and end off a day of cycling with a refreshing, ice-cold beer.
 Alternatively, if you find yourself cycling Europe around Christmas (for the extremists out there who enjoy the cold), and are looking for something to warm you up a little post-cycle, then head to the nearest Christmas market for a glorious mug of Gluhwein — mulled wine — and a fresh pretzel.

 For the Tour de France fans out there, it’s a no-brainer that while cycling Europe, a little trip to France would be a wonderful experience, and a great excuse to sample some of their finest food and wine along the way.
 And because France is one the biggest producers of wine in the whole world, we think the best routes to take would be those meandering through gorgeous meadows, fields of lavender and vineyards (for more information on routes click here) in the south of the country.
 Pair delectable wines with phenomenal food for the perfect break between long stretches of breathtaking countryside.
-Try a light rosé on a glorious summer’s day along with a picnic of the finest french cheeses, enjoy healthy crudités dipped into fresh patés, indulge in cold hams and fresh baguettes and visit one of the wineries to learn how the French make their wine, sampling some as you go.
+Try a light rosé on a glorious summer’s day along with a picnic of the finest French cheeses, enjoy healthy crudités dipped into fresh patés, indulge in cold hams and fresh baguettes and visit one of the wineries to learn how the French make their wine, sampling some as you go.
 For a hearty dinner at the end of a successful day cycling and sightseeing, opt for an incredible bowl of Marseilles bouillabaisse.